victoria-yang/Interactive-visualization-project/README.md

 # Interactive Visualization

-The purpose of this project is to visualize the correlation between student's performance in different test items.
+The purpose of this project is to visualize the relationsips between student's performance in different types of test items.

 * [My Shiny App](https://victoriayang.shinyapps.io/interactive-visualization/)